 In-house data management: Some organizations feel comfortable building the infrastructure to manage their own data, as well as hiring a team to oversee all their data needs.
 This can require significant investment in hardware, software, storage, and staffing.
 While some companies choose to house all their data onsite on physical servers, many opt for the use of cloud-based storage or a hybrid of the two.

 Data Management as a Service: If your company doesn’t have the infrastructure, resources, or expertise to manage and secure its data, DMaaS, or Data Management as a Service, is an option.
 DMaaS providers handle all your data needs—big or small, leaving you free to focus your resources on your core business while sleeping soundly at night knowing that your data is secure.
-Unlike managing your data in-house, working with a DMaaS vendor means you don’t have to purchase any hardware, nor do you have to hire additional staff—the vendor does it all for you as a pay-as-you-go service with fees based on how much data you need to be stored and what additional needs you may have for security, backup and recovery, and analysis.
+Unlike managing your data in-house, working with a DMaaS vendor means you don’t have to purchase any hardware, nor do you have to hire additional staff—the vendor does it all for you as a pay-as-you-go service with fees based on how much data you need to be stored and what additional needs you may have for security, backup and recovery, data discovery and analysis.

 By utilizing Data Management as a Service (DMaaS), businesses can make a strategic financial decision that moves away from investing significant capital into developing and maintaining their own on-premises data center and infrastructure.
 This shift to a pay-as-you-go model means that companies only have to account for the services they truly need and the volume of data they are actually storing and managing.

 This not only drives significant cost savings but also affords businesses the flexibility to adjust their data management expenses in line with their growth, demands, and budget.
 The economic benefits of DMaaS extend to companies of all sizes, from small startups to large corporations, as well as businesses whose data needs see considerable fluctuation.